 One of the most delicate subjects related to management is, without a doubt, money.
 In this sense, a budget is a fundamental instrument in the planning and control of your company’s activities that can also improve your decision making.

-Among the models available for this tool is the dynamic budget, which can be adjusted depending on your needs.
-To learn how it functions and how to prepare this type of budget, keep reading this post!
+Among the available models of this tool, we have the dynamic budget and the static budget, which can be adjusted according to potential needs.
+To learn how they work and how to prepare them, keep reading this post!

 The concept of a dynamic budget